content prepared by Rev. Kathryn M. Schreiber

 Song of Hope

-“I Need You To Survive” https://youtu.be/U1fz9htzIak Written and performed by Hezekiah Walker & The Love Fellowship Choir
+“I Need You To Survive” Written by Hezekiah Walker with The Love Fellowship Choir

 It may be that the First Fruits we harvest this year are our growing awareness of common humanity amid complex and still wounding cross-cultural encounters.